ChennaNarasimha/ChennaNarasimha/README.md

 - 👋 Hi, I’m @ChennaNarasimha
+-  Intern at C-DAC Chennai
 - 👀 I’m interested in JAVA
-- 🌱 I’m currently learning Cloud Computing,
+- 🌱 I’m currently learning Cloud Computing (Openstack) , Virtualization.
 - 💞️ I’m looking to collaborate on git and other platforms
 - 📫 How to reach me gurijalachenna@gmail.com